 •When working with PBR materials, please use a current version of pCon.planner or your other pCon applications.
 Older program versions can have a negative effect on the appearance of the new materials.

-•We recommend that you choose one of the templates from the Material Editor: Whether glass, metal, non-metal or self-luminous material - you will find the perfect base for your own creations.
+•We recommend that you choose one of the templates from the Materials dialog: Whether glass, metal, non-metal or self-luminous material or readily created materials based on these material categories - you will find the perfect base for your own creations.

 Physically correct materials may appear less saturated than intended in particularly bright areas.
 The behavior occurs in the Realistic display mode or in OSPRay images.
 The lack of saturation is not due to the material itself, but to the display and is caused by an environment that is too bright.
 Please note the following: